-- Reduced vehicle speed limits were enforced to reduce dust mobilization.
-During high wind conditions, operations and related traffic were reduced or halted. - During non-freezing weather, when required by operating and weather conditions, roads at the facility were sprayed multiple times per day using water trucks. - There was very little truck traffic during 2019 due to the plant closure.
+- Due to plant decommissioning, reduce truck traffic was observed at the facility during 2020. - Reduced vehicle speed limits were enforced to reduce dust mobilization. - During high wind conditions, operations and related traffic were reduced or halted. - During non-freezing weather, when required by operating and weather conditions, roads at the facility were sprayed multiple times per day using water trucks.